-This COVID-19 pandemic can be considered as a blessing in disguise.
+This COVID-19 pandemic can be considered a blessing in disguise.
 There is always a silver lining around the grey clouds only if you observe.
-Similarly, where a pandemic has shut down businesses of various sectors, the content marketing sector has figured out how to deal with the problems:
+Similarly, where a pandemic has shut down businesses in various sectors, the content marketing sector has figured out how to deal with the problems:

 ● Time to analyze strategies

 Many content marketing companies had been creating content campaigns for their clients in a monotonous manner.
 The pandemic has given them sufficient time to stop and analyze where they were going wrong and what they can improve.

 When the spread of COVID-19 is over, these content marketing companies can restart their game with new ideas and policies.

 ● Digitalization of services